cfarkas/SARS-CoV-2_illumina_analysis/README.md

 cd ..
 cp ./ElConcatenero/all.phy ./

-# Edit all.nex file and add mcmc.parameters for MrBayes
-cat all.nex mcmc.parameters > all.mb

-# Run RAxML with GTRCAT model, random number seeds of 123, automatic bootstopping criteria (autoMRE), random number seed for the parsimony inference of 678 and 20 threads as follows:

-raxmlHPC-PTHREADS -s all.phy -n all.out -m GTRCAT -f a -x 345 -N autoMRE -p 678 -T 20

 # Phylogenetic tree can be plotted by using the iTOL server: https://itol.embl.de/upload.cgi or FigTree: https://github.com/rambaut/figtree/
 ```